 Some of my best memories from grade school are from those first grade rituals.
 I taught all my children that prayer, and today, when I pray it, it's no mere ritual.
 When I publicly pray it, I think about what I'm saying.
 Throughout my life, I have contemplated the meaning of the words.
 It's been one of the most rewarding and fulfilling spiritual experiences of my life.

 Today, most people think that the conflict over prayer in schools surrounds those that want to keep prayer out v. those that want prayer back in.
 But that’s not the real tension.
 The fault line exists because prayer, Bible reading, and the general acknowledgement of God were removed in the first place.
 It's been a divisive issue ever since that happened.
 And there is no way it will ever cease to be a controversy until the ban is lifted.

 A good argument can be made that a government-created and sanctioned prayer is a mistake, that schools should not impose such prayers.
 But the people of this nation have the freedom to corporately pray in the schools if they so wish and the existing prohibition of that freedom is a violation of the free exercise of religion as stated in the First Amendment of the Constitution.
 This lunacy must stop.

 It’s going to stop.

-If you enjoy controversy, you’ve embraced a winner, because this matter of prayer in schools will never go away so long as our children are treated as second-class citizens for believing in God and exercising that belief in our nation’s schools.
+If you enjoy controversy, you’ve embraced a winner, because this matter of prayer in schools will never go away so long as our children are treated as criminals for believing in God and exercising that belief in our nation’s schools.

 George Sabine, A History of Political Theory, Third Edition.
 New York: Holt, Rinehart and Winston, 1961.